Free plans on how to make wooden puzzles using only basic woodworking tools.

 Anyone wondering about how to make wooden puzzles would think it was complicated and difficult.
 Making this puzzle is straightforward, there is no need for complicated plans or expensive tools.

 There is a challenge however, and that is making accurate cuts.
-The best tool for that is a Contractor Grade Clamping Mitre Saw such as this one available from Amazon.com.
+The best tool for that is a Mitre Box Saw similar to this one available from eBay.com.